Blood Center seeks donors

 The Community Blood Center of the Ozarks strives for area blood reserves to be at around a three-day supply for all blood types.
-At the time of this release, the blood center reserves show a less than two-day supply of type O positive, O negative and A positive blood.
-Since it takes around 200 donations per day to meet area needs, type O positive and A positive donors are urged to help by donating.
+At this time, the blood center has less than optimum reserves for all negative blood types.
+The public is urged to help by donating.

 Information: (800) 280-5337 or cbco.org.

 Archaeologists of the Arkansas Archaeological Survey and volunteers with the Arkansas Archeological Society will arrive at Pea Ridge National Military Park in June to conduct investigations at archeological sites within the park.
 The groups' annual training program, which runs through June 24, contributes to an ongoing cooperative research and management program with the National Park Service, and will be conducted alongside the University of Arkansas Archeological field school.